harvesthill/reddit-wiki-archive/steroids/datbtrue.md

 Geoffrey Goldspink has written "that MGF increases myoblast proliferation via a different signalling pathway" then IGF-1.

-To reiterate &amp; expand upon this concept I quote from another source:
+To reiterate & expand upon this concept I quote from another source:

 "IGF-1 isoforms differ in the signaling pathways they activate.
 By over-expressing IGF-1Ea and MGF in muscle, it has been shown that both isoforms can activate IGF-1R and AKT phosphorylation.
 In addition, MGF was shown to induce phosphorylation of ERK, a property not shared with IGF-1Ea."

 So IGF-1 and MGF work through different pathways not receptors.
-There is only one receptor, IGF-1-receptor (also insulin, IGF-II &amp; hybrid receptors which are not relevant to this discussion).
+There is only one receptor, IGF-1-receptor (also insulin, IGF-II & hybrid receptors which are not relevant to this discussion).
 There is no MGF receptor.
 The reason why it would be nonsensical to have an MGF receptor is that MGF does not leave the cell.

 This contrasts with IGF-1 which is released from the liver into circulation and which is created in muscle and translocates to the cell surface.
 Both events result in IGF-1 binding to the IGF-1 receptor.